 Private clouds are constructed with the same technologies as the public cloud.
 That includes bare-metal IT infrastructure; virtualization and container software for abstracting and sharing resources over a network; management software to administrate the infrastructure, applications, and data used in the cloud; and an automation layer to reduce the need for humans to perform repeatable processes.

-In the private cloud model, the customer is the owner of the infrastructure and is responsible for all its purchase and maintenance costs.
-The customer may manage the private cloud themselves or outsource it partially or fully to a third-party service provider.
+In the private cloud model, the customer owns the infrastructure and is responsible for all its purchase and maintenance costs.
+The customer may manage this model themselves or outsource it partially or fully to a third-party service provider.

 Private clouds offer several benefits that make them better suited for certain organizations than public clouds.

 On-premises private clouds also have the advantage of being completely under the customer’s control.
-The company can choose and customize the hardware and software to meet its needs and has much greater visibility into security and access control than it would in a public cloud.
-Further, the company can fully enforce the compliance standards it must meet rather than rely on whatever compliance the service provider offers.
+The business can choose and customize the hardware and software to meet its needs.
+Therefore, it has much greater visibility into security and access control than it would in a public cloud.
+Furthermore, the company can fully enforce the compliance standards it must meet rather than rely on whatever compliance the service provider offers.

 The main disadvantage is cost.
-A private cloud is more expensive than the public cloud, because the organization takes on the expense of purchasing all the infrastructure, network, hardware, and software components, plus the costs of upgrades and hiring staff to maintain it all.
-The customer also takes on the associated costs of providing power, space, cooling facilities, and protection from damage for the private cloud.
+A private cloud is more expensive than the public cloud.
+The reason for this is the organization takes on the expense of purchasing all the infrastructure, network, hardware, and software components, plus the costs of upgrades and hiring staff to maintain it all.
+The customer also takes on the associated costs of power, space, cooling facilities, and protection from damage for the private cloud.

 Physically building and running a private cloud is another challenge.
 The process of installing infrastructure, provisioning resources, and building apps are complex and time-consuming and may require hiring additional specialized personnel.

 Historically, these challenges and demands led to only the biggest enterprises being capable of building and maintaining their own private cloud.
-But other options are emerging that put private cloud environments within reach of all organizations.
+But other options put private cloud environments within reach of all organizations.

-Two other models of private cloud offer alternatives for organizations who can’t or don’t want to take on the expense of operating their own private cloud.
+Two other private cloud models offer alternatives for organizations who can’t or don’t want to take on the expense of operating their own private cloud.

 Virtual private cloud (VPC)

-Some public cloud providers offer a service called virtual private cloud (VPC).
+Some public cloud providers offer a service called virtual private cloud.
 The provider creates an isolated space on its public cloud infrastructure that can be provisioned for use by a single tenant.
-The customer gets access to its own dedicated cloud servers, virtual networks, cloud storage, and private ID addresses, while the infrastructure is managed by the vendor.
+The customer gets access to its own dedicated cloud servers, virtual networks, cloud storage, and private ID addresses, while a vendor manages the infrastructure.

 Managed private cloud

-Managed private clouds offer many of the advantages of on-premises private clouds, including greater customization, control, and stronger security, and because the customer is outsourcing operations, deployment is significantly faster.
+Managed private clouds offer many of the advantages of on-premises private clouds, including greater customization, control, and stronger security.
+Because the customer outsources operations, deployment is significantly faster.
 However, managed private clouds are more expensive than self-managed infrastructures, making them a popular choice for enterprises that need dedicated cloud resources but don’t want to take on the high costs of maintenance, management, and upgrades.

-Managed detection and response (MDR) for any environment
+Managed Detection and Response (MDR) for any Cloud Environment

-Alert Logic MDR provides the same security outcomes no matter where your systems are hosted — across public cloud, hybrid, or on-premises.
-If you’d like to learn more on MDR based on your environment, visit alertlogic.com/managed-detection-and-response/environments/.
+Fortra’s Alert Logic MDR provides the same security outcomes no matter where your systems are hosted — across public cloud, hybrid, or on-premises.
+Learn more on MDR based on your environment.